davglass/license-checker/README.md

 * `--json` output in json format.
 * `--csv` output in csv format.
 * `--out [filepath]` write the data to a specific file.
+* `--customPath` to add a custom Format file in JSON

 Examples
 --------